AndreMicheletti/crawler-word-count/README.md

 - via Browser : you can do it on your browser, just type this in the address box = `http://127.0.0.1:5000/?url=google.com&word=google`

 - via cURL : open another terminal and type `curl http://127.0.0.1:5000/ -d "url=google.com" -d "word=google" -X GET`

+## Testing

+The file `crawler_test.py` is a *test suit* that was created to be used with the library [pytest](https://docs.pytest.org/en/latest/getting-started.html)

+Install [pytest](https://docs.pytest.org/en/latest/getting-started.html) by running in your terminal `pip install pytest`

+Then, on the root folder of this project, run the terminal command `pytest`.
+It will automatically look for and run tests files (that follow a naming convention)